 Work toward milestones prescribed by the independent living guidelines for youth on extended commitment.
-Youth who complete the minimally required milestones will receive an incentive at their annual transition meeting;
+Youth who complete the minimally required milestones will receive an incentive at their annual transition meeting; and

-Provide monthly documentation to confirm they are meeting the work and/or school requirement.
+Provide monthly documentation to confirm that they are meeting the work and/or school requirement.
 For youth placed in scattered site apartment settings, program staff will withhold stipend until the youth provides required documentation.

 Youth living in scattered site placement:

 Youth must be at least eighteen (18) years old to be placed in a scattered site apartment placement.
 However, youth should not automatically be considered appropriate for a scattered site apartment upon turning eighteen (18) years old.
 The SSW is encouraged to use the Independent Living Readiness Checklist as a tool to assess when a youth is ready to transition to a scattered site placement.